J. Blair Seaborn

-James Blair Seaborn, CM (18 March 192411 November 2019) was a Canadian diplomat and civil servant best remembered for the Seaborn Mission of 1964–1965 in connection with the Vietnam War and for heading the "Seaborn Panel" of the 1990s that examined the subject of how to dispose of nuclear waste in Canada.
+James Blair Seaborn CM (March 18, 1924 – November 11, 2019) was a Canadian diplomat and civil servant best remembered for the Seaborn Mission of 1964–1965 in connection with the Vietnam War and for heading the "Seaborn Panel" of the 1990s that examined the subject of how to dispose of nuclear waste in Canada.
 Seaborn would ultimately become the best-known of all of Canada's ICC representatives, but the Canadian historian Victor Levant noted that "he did not gain this notoriety until long after his tour of duty."
 The Seaborn Mission is a controversial subject with opinions sharply divided to its purpose and morality.

-Canadian Mandarin
+Early life and career

-Seaborn was born in Toronto, Ontario, the son of Reverend Richard Seaborn and Murial Seaborn.
+Seaborn was born in Toronto, Ontario, the son of Reverend Richard Seaborn and Muriel Seaborn.
 His father was the rector at St. Cyprian's Anglican Church, and he had eight siblings.
 When he was six, his father died and his mother raised him on a clergyman's pension.
 An outstanding student, he was awarded the Dirkson Scholarship, which allowed him to attend university despite his family's poverty.
 After graduating from the University of Toronto Schools, he entered Trinity College at the University of Toronto in 1941, but he left his studies in 1943, when he joined the Canadian Army.
 Seaborn called his military service his "Khaki holiday" as he served in the Royal Canadian Artillery.
 After training in Canada and Britain, Seaborn's regiment took part in the liberation of the Netherlands in the spring of 1945.

 After serving in the Canadian Army, he demobilised in 1946.
 He was awarded an MA in Political Science and History at the Trinity College at the University of Toronto in 1948.
 After graduation, Seaborn entered the Department of External Affairs in 1948 and served as a diplomat in The Hague, Paris, Moscow, and Saigon.
 Traditionally, the Canadian diplomatic corps was small, as the British Foreign Office represented Canada abroad, and Canada maintaining only high commissions in London and the other Commonwealth capitals and embassies in Washington, Paris, and Moscow.
 Successive Canadian Prime Ministers were content to have British diplomats represent Canada as a costsaving measure.
 After Prime Minister William Lyon Mackenzie King, who favoured a quasi-isolationist foreign policy, retired in 1948, his successor, Louis St. Laurent, was prepared to spend far more money than King ever had done on expanding the Department of External Affairs.